LinqLover/sonyx/docs/study/study-design.md

   - time until success/no success
   - different approaches tried/top-down vs bottom-up approach
   - final solution
-- retrospective task interview [5 min]
+- retrospective task interview (questionnaire) [5 min]
-  - programming experience: *How much fun did you have performing the task/working with the provided tools?* (4PL: no fun at all, rather no fun, some fun, very much fun)
+  1. confidence about solution: *How confident do you feel about the correctness [and quality] of your solution?* (4PL: very unsure, rather unsure, rather sure, very sure)
-  - confidence about solution: *How confident do you feel about the correctness and quality of your solution?* (4PL: very unsure, rather unsure, rather sure, very sure)
+  2. programming efficiency: *How efficient did your workflow while performing this task?* (4PL: not efficient at all, rather not efficient, rather efficient, very efficient)
-  - *TODO QUESTION: is this a good idea before all tasks have been done?*
+  3. programming experience: *How much fun did you have performing the task while working with the provided tools?* (4PL: no fun at all, rather no fun, some fun, very much fun)
 - offer a short break

-### 4. Open discussion [10 min]
+### 3. Open discussion (oral) [10 min]

 - open questions about the <u>approach</u>:
   - strengths/for which kind of problems is it useful?